 The website will direct students to additional books and online materials about history.
 It will also serve as a resource for parents and teachers to download activities, lesson aides and teaching ideas.

-Visit the Epic History website to see more.
-Or, for all that you’d ever want to know about this project and more, browse through the production book:
+For all that you’d ever want to know about this project and more, browse through the production book: